Nkeramov/airflow3_setup/README.md

-# Airflow 3 setup example
+# Airflow 3 Setup Example

 This repository contains a basic setup for running Apache Airflow 3 using Docker.
 It includes: